Print

 Instant Pot:

-• Set Instant Pot to SAUTE and add the 1 tablespoon olive oil or 1/4 cup water, onion, carrot, celery, and garlic, saute for 4 – 5 minutes (feel free to skip this step entirely).
+• Set the Instant Pot to SAUTE and add 1 tablespoon olive oil or 1/4 cup water, onion, carrot, celery, and garlic; sauté for 4 – 5 minutes (feel free to skip this step entirely).

-• Add split peas, cabbage, herbs de provence, bay leaves, and at least 5 cups of broth, and stir to combine.
+• Add split peas, cabbage, herbs de Provence, bay leaves, and at least 5 cups of broth, and stir to combine.

 Serve: Pair with your favorite artisan bread, or top with crispy roasted chickpeas or coconut bacon.